Skip to content Skip to Navigation

 Traditionally, the biennial Continuing Education cycle runs from July 1 to June 30 over the course of two years.
 The Continuing Education cycle (2018–2020) was extended to December 31, 2020 due to the COVID-10 pandemic.
 The OAA made this change to give members extra time to complete their requirements during unprecedented times.
 Moreover, the carryover limit has been lifted for the 2018–2020 cycle allowing members to begin working on the 2021-2022 Cycle.
 This temporary policy change was meant to ensure all learning activities are accounted toward the Continuing Education requirements, including the ones that exceed the current caps.

-The pandemic or other factors have impacted my ability to fulfil my Continuing Education responsibilities.
+Something has impacted my ability to fulfil my Continuing Education responsibilities.
 What are my options?

 OAA Council has adopted a policy that a leave of absence from membership requirements, including Continuing Education, may be granted for medical, maternity, or parental leave or on compassionate or other specified grounds.
 Relief under this policy may be granted a maximum of three times within a 10-year period.
 Click here to read the policy.